How to mount object storage container from EO-Lab as file system on local Windows computer

 No. 3.
 Generated EC2 Credentials

 You need to generate EC2 credentials for your account.
-If you haven’t done that yet, please follow this article to install on Linux: How to Generate EC2 Credentials on EO-Lab.
+If you haven’t done that yet, please follow this article to install on Linux: How to generate and manage EC2 credentials on EO-Lab.

 To install OpenStack CLI client on Windows have a look at on of these articles:

-Then, adjust the instructions from the article How to Generate EC2 Credentials on EO-Lab accordingly.
+Then, adjust the instructions from the article How to generate and manage EC2 credentials on EO-Lab accordingly.

 No. 4 A local computer running Microsoft Windows